rdtheriault/hostmin/README.md

 Make sure php-sqlite3 is installed.
 You will need to know your php version to install the correct version.

 ### Permissions
 Depending on your setup, www-data (or other web user) might not have permission to create folders and files.
-You will need to make sure the user for the web has permissions to write files to the web folders (generall www on Linux).
+You will need to make sure the user for the web has permissions to write files to the web folders (generally www on Linux).

+### Folder Location
+All these files need to be copied directly to the webroot folder (wherever your server might have that).